iancze/iancze.github.io/content/courses/astro542/syllabus.md

 ## Problem sets, ALMA Proposal, Exams, and Grading

+### Course Grade

+The course grade will be based on problem sets (20%), a presentation in class (15%), an ALMA proposal (20%), and three mid-term exams (45%).

 ### Problem sets

 Problem sets will be assigned approximately every 3-4 weeks.

-Please turn in homeworks in electronic format (i.e. `.pdf`) to Ian by email at ipc5094@psu.edu with the subject line `ASTRO 542 problem set`.
+Please turn in homeworks in `.PDF` format to Ian by email at ipc5094@psu.edu with the subject line `ASTRO 542 problem set`.
 Handwritten solutions are fine, but please digitize your submission using a department scanner or a smartphone scanner app (e.g., [Adobe Scan](https://acrobat.adobe.com/us/en/acrobat/mobile/scanner-app.html)).

 Due dates will be set to correspond to the beginning of a class period (i.e., 9:05am).

 #### Problem set late policy
+The following percentages will be deducted from your score
 * one day late: 5%
 * two days late: 10%
 * three days late: 25%
 * more than 72 hours late: no credit

-If extenuating circumstances arise and you will be unable to complete the homework on time, contact me *before* the homework deadline and we can arrange an extension.
+If extenuating circumstances arise such that you will be unable to complete the homework on time, please contact Ian *before* the homework deadline and we can most likely arrange an extension.

 #### Problem set collaboration policy

 You are welcome to collaborate and work through the problem sets.
-However, each student must complete the final write up on their own, i.e., a completed problem set should not be duplicated verbatim between students.
+However, each student must complete the final write up on their own, i.e., no problem set should be duplicated verbatim between students.

 It should go without saying that students may not collaborate on exams.